 Brad Talley, MD joined NSEM in July of 2010.
-In December 2014, he was appointed Chairperson of the Finance Committee.
-In this role, he is responsible for leading the committee in reviewing the organization’s financial performance, and recommending financial policies, goals, and budgets that support the mission, values, and strategic goals of the organization.
-Dr. Talley is committed to supporting the growth and long-term financial stability of NSEM.
+He served as the Chairperson of the Finance Committee from 2014 until 2018.
+In this role, he was responsible for leading the committee in reviewing the organization’s financial performance, and recommending financial policies, goals, and budgets that support the mission, values, and strategic goals of the organization.
+He was nominated onto the NSEM Board in 2018 and currently serves as the current Treasurer of the Board.

 Dr. Talley was born in Walla Walla, Washington, and was raised in Snohomish, Washington.
 He attended the University of Washington where he obtained his Bachelor’s of Science Degree in Biology and his Bachelor’s of Arts Degree in Economics.
 He continued his education with the University of Washington - School of Medicine, where he received his Medical Degree.
 Dr. Talley completed his residency training at Denver Health Medical Center in Denver, Colorado before returning to his home State of Washington.

-Dr. Talley enjoys spending time with his wife and two children.
-His other interests include running, cycling, hiking, and skiing.
+Dr. Talley enjoys spending time with his wife and his two children.
+When not at work he stays busy coaching his son’s baseball team and daughter’s soccer team.
+His other interests include running, cycling, hiking, and reading.